LelioAD/EQM/build.md

 - Your [LinkedIn](https://www.linkedin.com/) profile
 - Resume, OR a brief description of your relevant work history.
 - Casual cover letter—a description of who you are, and how you can contribute
-- Link to an intro video about yourself
+- Link to an intro video about yourself.
 - Links to work you've published that demonstrate your skills.
 - Anything you think would be helpful that isn't listed here.